Growth and profitability

 Pillars

 • Selection: From the beginning, Deliveroo has been built on offering great selection across all restaurants and cuisine types.
-Expanding choice - including across grocery and now non-food retail - continues to be a key driver increasing spend and retention with existing customers and of adding new customers.
+Expanding choice – including across grocery and now non-food retail – continues to be a key driver of increasing spend and retention with existing customers, as well as adding new customers.

 • Consumer experience: A great experience combines in-app search and discovery, the delivery service and care/recovery in case of any issues.
-We have opportunities to improve across all three aspects, and doing so improves consumer trust and is a key element of unlocking further growth.
+There remain opportunities to improve across all three aspects, and doing so improves consumer trust and is a key element of unlocking further growth.

 Priorities in 2024